Top 5 greatest discoveries from ancient history

 Since most of the world knows how to read and write, it is often easy to overlook the importance of writing.

-Among the most influential of all writing systems, the Greek Alphabet is at least one of the oldest known alphabets that is still in use today.
+Among the most influential of all writing systems, the Greek Alphabet is one of the earliest fully phonetic alphabets that is still in use today.

 It was developed by the ancient Greeks around 800 BC.
 However, it was based on the Phoenician alphabet, which predated it by several centuries.